MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/update-or-uninstall-the-biztalk-adapter-pack-2016.md

 5. Save and close the machine.config file.

 ## Remove the custom RFCs
- You must complete this step to remove the custom RFCs that you installed in the SAP system.
-To remove the custom RFC, see [Removing Custom RFCs](Removing%20Custom%20RFCs%20for%20the%20Data%20Provider%20for%20SAP.md) in the [!INCLUDE[adaptersap_short](../includes/adaptersap-short-md.md)] documentation.
+Complete this step to remove the custom RFCs that you installed in the SAP system.
+See [Install or remove custom RFCs](install-custom-rfcs-for-the-data-provider-for-sap.md).